 It was anticipated that this locomotive would be returned to steam on the North Tynside Steam Railway in 2018.
 By the end of 2017 the boiler had passed its steam test and hydraulic tests at the North Norfolk Railway and it was returned to the North Tyneside Railway in January 2018.

 In July 2018 the boiler was refitted to the frames of the locomotive.

 By November 2018 it was reported that it was hoped that the locomotive would be back in steam on the North Tyneside Steam Railway in the following month.

-A fire a lit in the locomotive in January 2019 followed by steam tests in early February and it is planned that it will enter traffic in April.
+A fire was lit in the locomotive in January 2019 followed by steam tests in early February and it is planned that it will enter traffic in April.